- Nonfat or 1% milk is recommended at this age. Your child should get about 16-24 ounces (2-3 cups) of milk per day.

 - All children should take a daily multivitamin.

-- Your child should always ride in a car seat or a booster seat (usually by 40 pounds) in the back seat of the car
+- Your child should always ride in a car seat in the back seat of the car.

 - Gun safety: It is SAFEST not to have guns in the home with children.

-- Normal development for children between 5 and 6 years of age
+- Normal development for babies between 2 and 3 years of age:

-- Limit TV time and total screen time (computer, internet, video games, X-Box, Play Station, Wii, etc) to no more then 2 hours per day.
+- Limit TV time to no more than 2 hours per day.

-- Brush your child’s teeth twice a day with fluoride toothpaste
+- Brush your child’s teeth twice per day.
+Use fluoride toothpaste (a small dab the size of a pea).

 - Regular dental checkups every 6 months are recommended.

-Next Check Up: In 1 Year when your child is 6 years old
+Next Checkup: In 6 months when your child is 3 years old

 Return to the Wellness Visit Schedule